udexon/Phoshell/README.md

 Jitsi Meet is field tested, large scale, 100 mb in zip size ... one of the biggest project of any kind, Redux , besides libreoffice.
 Merge all apps with Phoshell?
 With all platform module: web, Android, iOS.
 Active developments, how many commits per week, consistently?

+In the least Phoshell improve documentation and reduce TELK.

+- Phoshell is source compatible with the host Programming Language and framework.

+Give examples and explain.
+Examples show:
+- Python turtle graphics
+- ChatMessage addition
+- TFJS